Wesley Barrow Stadium

 Wesley Barrow Stadium is a 650-seat baseball and softball stadium located in the Pontchartrain Park section of New Orleans, Louisiana.
 Named in memory of Negro league baseball manager Wesley Barrow, a longtime prominent figure in the New Orleans baseball community, the stadium includes a 200-square-foot climate-controlled press box, a public address system and LED scoreboard.
 The baseball field features professional-sized artificial turf with a clay pitcher's mound and two fenced bullpens.

 The facility also includes grass tee-ball fields, a three-lane outdoor batting practice cage and a two-lane indoor batting practice building.
 It also includes administration facilities and two 300-square-foot conference rooms.

-It is the current site of the Major League Baseball Urban Youth Academy in New Orleans.
+It is the current site of the Major League Baseball Youth Academy in New Orleans.
 The academy will provide free, year-round baseball and softball instruction and other educational services for youth from underserved and urban communities throughout southern Louisiana.